Short hierarchically hyperbolic groups II: quotients and the Hopf property for Artin groups: Introduction

 \subsubsection{Towards residual finiteness}

-It is widespread belief that all Artin groups are residually finite, hence Hopfian, though this is only known to hold for certain classes; in fact, to the best of our knowledge, it is not known whether generic Artin groups are residually finite (see Remark~\ref{rmk:resfin} for an overview).
-In Figure~\ref{fig:comparison} we even exhibit a four-generated Artin groups which is Hopfian by Theorem~\ref{thmintro:odd_hopf} but is not known to be residually finite.
+It is a widespread belief that all Artin groups are residually finite \cite[Problem 8.05]{aim}.
+Residual finiteness, which would imply the Hopf property, has only ben established for certain classes of Artin groups; in fact, to the best of our knowledge, it is not known whether generic Artin groups are residually finite (see Remark~\ref{rmk:resfin} for an overview).
+In Figure~\ref{fig:comparison} we even exhibit a four-generated Artin group which is Hopfian by Theorem~\ref{thmintro:odd_hopf} but is not known to be residually finite.

 However, our Theorem~\ref{thm:XL_Hopfian} is proven by constructing “sufficiently many” hyperbolic quotients, of which an explicit presentation is given in Remark~\ref{rmk:Shephard}.
-All hyperbolic groups are Hopfian by e.g. \cite[Corollary 6.13]{ReinfeldWeidmann}, and if our quotients were in fact residually finite, then so would be our Artin groups.
+All hyperbolic groups are Hopfian by e.g. \cite[Corollary 6.13]{ReinfeldWeidmann}, and if our quotients were in fact residually finite, then our Artin groups would be as well.
 We summarise this in the following:

 \begin{thmintro} Let $A_\Gamma$ be an Artin group of large and hyperbolic type.
 Then $A_\Gamma$ is residually hyperbolic.
 Furthermore, if all the hyperbolic groups from Remark~\ref{rmk:Shephard} are residually finite, then $A_\Gamma$ is residually finite. \end{thmintro}